Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/lifo/lifo_controller.md

 ![lifo_controller_memory_write](lifo_controller_memory_write.wavedrom.svg)

 The `read_data` always corresponds to the value at the top of the stack when it is not empty, as `memory_read_enable` is kept high as long as the stack is not empty.
-The data at the top of the stack can be read continuously.
+The data at the top of the stack can be read continuously without popping.
 Only when `read_enable` is high at the rising edge of the `clock` that the entry is popped from the stack.
 Then, on the next cycle, the data of the next entry is available for reading or another entry can be written at the top of the stack.

 ![lifo_controller_memory_read](lifo_controller_memory_read.wavedrom.svg)